- 1. What is Metabolism?

 However, if your goal is anabolism (especially of skeletal muscle tissue) it doesn’t seem wise to manipulate your thyroid levels.
-This is to say that the best way to go for proper protein metabolism would be to simply maintain a euthyroid state/be within normal physiological range.
+This is to say that the best way to go for proper protein metabolism would be to simply maintain a euthyroid state/be within the normal physiological range.

 Glucocorticoids are a class of steroid hormones produced in the adrenal glands that regulate metabolism, development, immune function, and cognition/alertness.
 The primary glucocorticoid produced in humans is the stress hormone cortisol.
 Cortisol is an essential hormone necessary to sustain life, but like with many other hormones, too much (or too little) of it can wreak havoc on the body.

 Glucagon is a peptide hormone produced in the pancreas that functions basically in reverse to insulin (e.g. it stimulates the release of glucose from the liver into the bloodstream when blood sugar drops).
-Similarly to cortisol, glucagon influences gluconeogenesis and also glycogenolysis.
+Similar to cortisol, glucagon influences gluconeogenesis and also glycogenolysis.

 The final hormone in this triad is epinephrine/adrenaline (sometimes referred to as the “fight-or-flight” hormone).
 This hormone is produced in the central nervous system and adrenal glands and acts on pretty much all tissues in the body by binding adrenergic receptors.
 As with cortisol and glucagon, epinephrine stimulates glycogenolysis in the liver (and muscle).

 Also of note is that epinephrine and cortisol may inhibit insulin secretion, and recall from earlier that insulin is an anabolic hormone.
-Some research also suggests that cortisol blunts the synthesis of paracrine IGF-1, which as aforementioned would be counterproductive to the goal of protein anabolism.
+Some research also suggests that cortisol blunts the synthesis of paracrine IGF-1, which as aforementioned would be counterproductive to the goal of protein anabolism.57

-Stress Hormones summary:
+Stress Hormones Summary:

-The take-home message here is not that these stress hormones are not some “evil” hormones that should be avoided/inhibited at all costs, because frankly that’s just not what you want (in fact they’re essential to life in many ways).
+The take-home message here is not that these stress hormones are not some “evil” hormones that should be avoided/inhibited at all costs because frankly, that’s just not what you want (in fact they’re essential to life in many ways).

 The data does seem to show that infusions of these hormones promote protein breakdown in most tissues throughout the body and stimulates the oxidation of amino acids.
 They may also impair protein synthesis after chronic exposure and blunt the release of insulin and paracrine IGF-1.
 Ultimately the summation of these actions results in a net catabolic effect.

-However, don’t misconstrue this message to mean that acute bursts of these hormones (as seen during times of acute stress) are counterproductive to muscle growth since that is missing the bigger picture; again, stress hormones are a necessary part of human physiology .
-Unless you have abnormally high cortisol, glucagon and epinephrine concentrations in the blood for prolonged periods of time (e.g. Cushing’s Syndrome, chronic stress, etc.) there probably isn’t much reason to fret over lowering or inhibiting these hormones as is just not practical or healthy.
+However, don’t misconstrue this message to mean that acute bursts of these hormones (as seen during times of acute stress) are counterproductive to muscle growth since that is missing the bigger picture; again, stress hormones are a necessary part of human physiology.
+Unless you have abnormally high cortisol, glucagon, and epinephrine concentrations in the blood for prolonged periods of time (e.g. Cushing’s Syndrome, chronic stress, etc.) there probably isn’t much reason to fret over lowering or inhibiting these hormones as is just not practical or healthy.

 While this guide is fairly rife with scientific jargon, I hope it serves readers with an understandable overview of some major factors that affect protein metabolism.
 This is a complex topic and protein metabolism is a growing field of research, but that’s what makes it worthwhile to investigate and discuss.

-This guide is not intended to promote the use of any of the compounds/hormones discussed herein without the supervision/permission of trained physician.
+This guide is not intended to promote the use of any of the compounds/hormones discussed herein without the supervision/permission of a trained physician.
 The options laid out in this guide to modulate the levels of some of these hormones are all meant to act via endogenous production, not exogenous administration.

 Lastly, remember that many physiological processes are not black-and-white functions or on/off switches.
 It is always imperative that we take into account circumstances and the context of the situation at hand.
-It is impractical, and ill-advised, to discount individual variables that come into play when offering someone advice with regards to their diet, nutrition and training.
+It is impractical, and ill-advised, to discount individual variables that come into play when offering someone advice with regards to their diet, nutrition, and training.